percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 endpoints and the Key Distributor and will acquire per-hop key information from the Key Distributor.
-The actual media content **MUST NOT** not be decryptable by a Media Distributor, so it is untrusted to have access to the E2E media encryption keys, which this framework's key exchange mechanisms will prevent.
+The actual media content **MUST NOT** not be decryptable by a Media Distributor, so it is untrusted to have access to the E2E media encryption keys.
+The key exchange mechanisms specified in this framework will prevent the Media Distributor from gaining access to the E2E media encryption keys.

 An endpoint's ability to join a conference hosted by a Media Distributor **MUST NOT** alone be interpreted as being authorized to